-It stands to reason that if your reviews are top notch, your service is already going well, but as with anything, there’s always going to be room to improve.
-Besides, this is about making it clear to your customers you’re well worth their time, without sounding like you’re ringing your own bell.
+It stands to reason that if your reviews are top-notch, your service is already going well, but as with anything, there’s always room to improve.
+Besides, this is about making it clear to your customers that your service is right for them (and not just a great deal).

-Walking the walk means using solutions that help your team deliver a more effective, efficient, and optimised service, all so that customers who don’t know anything about plumbing, heating, HVAC, electrical, or any other trade, can appreciate it as high quality.
+Walking the walk means using solutions that help your team deliver a more effective, efficient, and optimised service.
+That helps customers who don’t know anything about plumbing, heating, HVAC, electrical, or any other trade, to appreciate your service all the more.